-My previous blog ended with an interesting question: has anybody really compared side-by-side gene set analysis methods and pathway analysis methods on the same data sets?
+My previous post, Pathway Analysis vs Gene Set Analysis, ended with an interesting question: has anybody really compared side-by-side gene set analysis methods and pathway analysis methods on the same data sets?
 Well, the answer is: not yet!
 The main reason for this is that it is extremely difficult to objectively validate the results of a pathway analysis method.
 It is even more difficult to compare the results of different pathway analysis methods.
 In this blog, I explain why such comparisons are difficult and I propose 3 approaches and a benchmark that will make such comparisons possible.

 In a recent peer-reviewed paper, we have reviewed not fewer than 22 pathway analysis methods.
 There are at least as many if not more gene sets analysis methods (see our earlier review as well as the one written by my former PhD student, Purvesh Khatri, currently Associate Professor at Stanford).
 Most of these approaches have been published in peer-reviewed papers.
 Publishing a peer-reviewed paper usually requires the authors to demonstrate that their proposed approach: i) is novel and ii) does better than the existing approaches.
 So in principle, simply taking the most recently published approach should provide the best method available, right?
 Well… nope!
 You wish it were that simple!
 So how do these papers get published then?
 Well, here are the most common ways in which people “prove” their methods and the problems related to these approaches.
 Most papers will use one or more of these.
 Some are better, some are bad, and some are really bad.